jrl-umi3218/mc_rtc/doc/tutorials/recipes/fsm-main-states.md

 #       - AND:
 #         - eval: 0.01
 #         - speed: 0.005
-- [ExampleState, "CoM: timeout", CoMHasNotConvergedState, Auto]
+- [ExampleState, "CoM=timeout", CoMHasNotConvergedState, Auto]
-- [ExampleState, "CoM: eval AND speed", NextMotionState, Auto]
+- [ExampleState, "CoM=eval AND speed", NextMotionState, Auto]
 # state to execute by default if none of the completion patterns are matched in the transition map
 # This allows to define non-exhaustive matching patterns in the transition map
 - [ExampleState, "DEFAULT", DefaultState, Auto]